QW3RT2U10PU/Vampire-Vlads-Vegan-Ventures/README.md

+# Vampire-Vlad's Vegan Ventures

-# This game was made wiht Godot 4.5.1 for a private 48h GameJam.
+This game was made with Godot 4.5.1 for a private 48h game jam.

 Vampire Vlad's Vegan Ventures is a platformer game where a young vampire wants to visit Berlin and stop eating humans.
 On his journey, he will encounter a strong enemy...